How can strengthening and stretching help your arthritis?13 November 2020

 Strengthening and stretching exercises are beneficial as they:

 - are lower impact and won’t put excess stress on your joints

 - can help blood flow and improve circulation which can help boost energy levels and ease aches and pains

 - can be done at home and you don’t need special equipment

 - can done at a pace and time to suit you.

 What type of exercises can you try?

-Some people with arthritis find yoga, Tai Chi and Pilates helpful as they focus on gentle movement and muscle strength.
-They can be easily adapted to your needs and you can find lots of free resources online, for example:
+Some people with arthritis find yoga, Tai Chi and Pilates helpful as they focus on gradual movement and muscle strength.
+They can be adapted to your needs and you can find lots of free resources online, for example:

 - Age UK - Around the house in 80 days.
 An initiative aimed at helping older people to build strength, balance and flexibility.